Scottie Reynolds: College career

 He signed a letter of intent to play for Oklahoma but was released by the university after their coach Kelvin Sampson left.

 He was then recruited by Jay Wright of Villanova, playing in the Big East Conference of the NCAA.

 As a Villanova Wildcat, he became the Wildcats' primary scoring threat by the end of his freshman year, scoring 40 points against the University of Connecticut on February 28, 2007.

 Reynolds was named the 2006–07 Big East Rookie of the Year.

-Villanova made the Sweet 16 in the 2008 NCAA Tournament during Reynold's sophomore season before losing to eventual champion Kansas.
+Villanova made the Sweet 16 in the 2008 NCAA Tournament during Reynolds' sophomore season before losing to eventual champion Kansas.
 He led the team in scoring with 15.9 points per game.

 During his Junior season, he was 2nd on the team with 15.2 PPG in leading Villanova to a 26–7 record and a #3 Seed in the 2009 NCAA Tournament.

 During Villanova's Elite Eight matchup versus #1 seed Pittsburgh in the Tournament, Reynolds made a game-winning shot with 0.5 seconds to go to send Nova to the 2009 Final Four in Detroit.

-On April 21, 2009, Reynolds declared for the 2009 NBA draft, but did not hire an agent, he withdrew from the draft on 9 June 2009.
+On April 21, 2009, Reynolds declared for the 2009 NBA draft, but did not hire an agent.
+He withdrew from the draft on June 9, 2009.

-On January 11, 2010, Reynolds scored a season-high 36 points, on 5-of-5 three-pointers, in a 92–84 win over Louisville.
+On January 11, 2010, Reynolds scored a season-high 36 points on 5-of-5 three-pointers in a 92–84 win over Louisville.

 As a senior in the 2009–10 season, the 6-foot, 2-inch Reynolds averaged 18.5 points and shot 40 percent from 3-point range in becoming the Wildcats' go-to player with several spectacular second-half efforts.
-He led the Wildcats to a 25–8 season (13–5 Big East) and a #2 seed in the NCAA tournament, which culminated with a 75–68 loss to St. Mary's (CA) in the second round of the 2010 NCAA Tournament.
+He led the Wildcats to a 25–8 season (13–5 in the Big East) and a #2 seed in the NCAA tournament, which culminated with a 75–68 loss to St. Mary's (CA) in the second round of the 2010 NCAA Tournament.
 Reynolds ended his career as the second-leading scorer in Villanova history, with 2,222 points, falling only 21 points short of breaking Kerry Kittles's all-time record.
 He finished his college career with 472 assists and 203 steals.

 Reynolds was named to the 2010 AP All-American 1st team, joining Randy Foye (2006), Kerry Kittles (1996) and Paul Arizin (1950) as the only Villanova players to become 1st team All-Americans.

 "You go through a season not expecting to get All-American," Reynolds said.
 "You just go out there every day and try and do the best you can, try and play Villanova basketball.
 It's in the back of your head, but if you concentrate on that, that stuff will never come."

 Villanova Coach Jay Wright often referred to Scottie Reynolds as the "face of Villanova Basketball" during his 4 years on the team.